Authenticating and legalising documents

 The apostille enables the presenter to bypass further certification and immediately send or take the documents to the country of intended use.
 Only certain countries will accept the apostille.

 A Certificate of Authentication only validates the signature of a notary public, local or state officer.
-The Certificate of Authentication does not validate the contents, completeness, accuracy of the notarised or issued document.
+The Certificate of Authentication does not validate the contents, completeness or accuracy of the notarised or issued document.
 The authentication process includes matching signature and seal with the information on file.